-Effective front-line leaders manage their priorities then let their priorities manage their time.
-They focus on achieving their priorities-the stuff that really matters, such as achieving the organization's purpose, building and reinforcing a great culture and growing great people.
+Effective front-line leaders manage their priorities, then let their priorities manage their time.
+They focus on achieving their priorities - the stuff that really matters, such as achieving the organization's purpose, building and reinforcing a great culture, and growing great people.
 They do not get caught in the trap of trying to cram more things into their already filled calendars.
-Rather, their calendars are filled with the things that matter-achieving great results!
+Rather, they fill calendars with the things that matter - achieving great results!